3D Printing of Anatomic Models: Value Added Opportunity for Radiology

 Examining the current technology of and future opportunities for medical 3D printing, radiologists will learn how to set up a 3D Printing Lab and assess the clinical value of 3D-printed models in musculoskeletal, cardiovascular, renal, craniofacial, and thoracic imaging.

-Earn credit at your own pace with unlimited access to this course through July 7, 2022.
+Earn credit at your own pace through July 7, 2022 and continue to access your videos until July 8, 2029.
 See below for learning outcomes and a list of modules and individual lectures.